 - Television with cable channels

 In addition, we received a dessert tray in the afternoon.
 This item is not listed in the amenities on Disney’s site.
-However, I do believe it is a standard item that all advanced cabana reservations receive.

 Our Experience Renting a Cabana